61quisberth/Myo-Asteroids/README.md

 File descriptions
-AnimateModel.java -> Loads a j3o animated object and performs animation with AnimControls and AnimChannels ConvertToj3o.java -> Converts .xml file into j3o (built into jmonkey sdk) CubeChaser.java -> Sample game from textbook to educate use of appstate and control CuberChaserControl.java -> Sample game from textbook's control method CubeChaseState.java -> Sample game from textbook's appstate j30_loader.java -> Loads and redners a j3o model for testing LoadAndSave.java -> Loads and saves objects into "saved state" scene for research into saving states MaterialColor.java -> Sample Code form Jmonkey used to educate how to include light sources and material
+AnimateModel.java -> Loads a j3o animated object and performs animation with AnimControls and AnimChannels ConvertToj3o.java -> Converts .xml file into j3o (built into jmonkey sdk) j30_loader.java -> Loads and redners a j3o model for testing LoadAndSave.java -> Loads and saves objects into "saved state" scene for research into saving states MaterialColor.java -> Sample Code form Jmonkey used to educate how to include light sources and material